 Barrel: Most gymnasts learn the steps to a back handspring with a barrel.
 Don’t attempt this without being spotted first!

 Exercise Bands: Exercise bands can be used for many strength exercises, and are also used for some drills in the video.

 Back Handspring How-To Video: This Back Handspring tutorial video is by Dominique Moceanu, an Olympic Gold medalist.
 You can download the video to watch immediately.

 8- Inch Mat: An 8-inch mat is shown in the video for some of the back handspring drills.
 You should always learn new gymnastics skills on mats before attempting them on the floor.

-I’ve listed the steps you need to take and drills you need to be able to do in order to learn a back handspring.
-But, it is still a hard skill and will take time to learn.
-You will need to do it many times with a spot, before you should attempt it by yourself.
-Once you have learned your back handspring, though, I’m sure you will feel a sense of accomplishment and it will be worth it!
+We’ve listed the steps you need to take and drills you need to be able to do in order to learn a back handspring.
+But it is still a hard skill and will take time to learn.
+You will need to do it many times with a spot, before you attempt it by yourself.
+Once you have learned your back handspring, though, we know you’ll feel a sense of accomplishment and it will be worth it!
 Good Luck 🙂